mixpanel/docs/pages/docs/data-governance/data-views-and-classification.md

 The following are limitations to be aware of when using Data Views:

-- JQL features are only available in ‘All Project Data’ Data View.
+- JQL features are only available in ‘All Project Data' Data View.
 - Any Mixpanel APIs that use Project Token or Secret (e.g. Export API), work at a project level and are not the Data View level.
 That said, any APIs that use OAuth (e.g. Query API) work at the Data View level.
 - Lexicon shows events and properties filtered based upon the Data View you have selected.
 However if you edit an event or property in Lexicon in one Data View, the changes will persist across the project.
 All Data Views will be impacted.
 - Applying any User Profile Property filter will remove the ability to analyze by all Group Identifiers except User